 A tool to obtain a better picture of a number of important statistics regarding intake, student population, study progress, and internationalisation.

 When developing and discussing education-related policies, it is important to have a good overview of relevant quantitative parameters.
-The fact sheet is a tool that provides a better picture of a number of important statistics relating to intake, student population, study progress, and internationalisation.
+The fact sheet is a tool that provides a better picture of a number of important statistics relating to intake, student population, study progress.
 These statistics serve to contextualise discussions and planning around these issues, as well as to evaluate previously implemented actions.
-It is important to always consider these data in the context of the specific study programme; therefore no 'targets' or 'goals' are explicitly used.
+It is important to always consider these data in the context of the specific study programme.

 What do we measure?